bbmokhtari/django-translations/docs/guide/context.rst

 ==================

 To initiate a context use the :class:`~translations.context.Context` class.
-The context's scope must be defined in the initiation, meaning which ``entity`` and what ``*relations`` of that entity should it affect.
+The context's purview must be defined in the initiation, meaning which ``entity`` and what ``*relations`` of that entity should it affect.

-All the actions like `reading the translations`_, `updating the translations`_, etc only affects the objects in the defined scope.
+All the actions like `reading the translations`_, `updating the translations`_, etc only affects the objects in the defined purview.

 .. testsetup:: guide_init